pallix/tikkba/README.md

 ## Usage

-### Example 1: displaying a SVG into a Swing JFrame.
+### Example 1: creating a SVG and displaying it into a Swing JFrame.

      (defn analemma-svg
        "Creates a SVG representation with the Analemma functions"